 You should see:

-Go to Thenvoi and either create a new chatroom or open an existing one.
-Add your agent as a participant, under the External section.
+Go to Band and either create a new chat room or open an existing one.
+Add your agent as a participant, under the Remote section.

 The Claude SDK adapter uses a different architecture than other adapters: